 Home of the Waverley Garden Club Inc. Floral Art Group

-At our October meeting we had a workshop on ‘ínverted crescent’.
-Thank you Noreen for showing us how to make such a lovely graceful design.
-‘My Choice’ was the bench title and we had ‘ A decorated Gift Box’ for wired work.
-A stem, spike or truss was the horticultural item from the garden.
+At our June meeting we had a workshop making fascinators.
+Thank you to Rosie for teaching us how to do the wired work.
+For the bench we had bouquets and stem spike or truss was the horticultural item.

 In July, we were preparing for our upcoming show.
 Noreen demonstrated a selection of designs for Novices and Intermediates to learn from.
 She also showed us how to make posies so that we could make posies to sell at the stall in the show.
 We discussed how to use the allocated space provided on the bench for the show.